benjamin-hodgson/Contexts/README.md

 import it, and scan the package's contents for modules and subfolders matching this pattern.

 If a class has 'spec' or 'when' in the name, Contexts will treat it as a test case.

+### Defining test classes
-Each test class will be instantiated and run once, following the 'arrange-act-assert' pattern detailed below.
+Contexts will instantiate and run each test class once, following the 'arrange-act-assert' pattern detailed below.

-If a methods in a test class has an ambiguous name (its name would place it in more than one of the categories below), Contexts will raise an exception.
+If a method in a test class has an ambiguous name (its name would place it in more than one of the categories below), Contexts will raise an exception.

 Contexts makes no promises about the order in which test classes, modules, folders or packages